shsmysore/react-5/README.md

 1) We can't use local variables when its needed to use across renders.
 Wrap then using the useState.
 Because: On first render data is blank, useEffects updates local variable.
 React may rerender component depending on how app is coded.
 Now local variable again becomes empty if useState isn't used.

 2) The useEffects setup function doesn't accept an async function directly.

+### - Practice useEffects, window size app.

+Install react-bootstrap for styling.
+(Note: Don't mix and use react-bootsrap and vanilla bootstrap) WindowResize app to learn useEffects.
+Listening to html window size change is "outside of React".
+Hence similar to a network call or db call, we need to use useEffects.
+A component mount/unmount may happen more than once based on what React decides.
+Using effects and states we make clean components.

+Note -- Multiple mounts might be due to running React in dev mode, so issues are catched early on.